Spectrum provides education and training programs for staff who are engaged in the conduct and support of clinical research.

 Stanford provides access to the required training through an interactive online tutorial, the Collaborative Institutional Training Initiative (CITI) Course in the Protection of Human Research Subjects.

-CITI offers a Basic (initial) course and then a Refresher course which must be taken every two years.
+CITI offers a Basic (initial) course and then a Refresher course.
+Training is required every three years (two years for VA).

 - CITI training is required (without exception)

 - Key personnel is defined in the University Research Policy Handbook.

 Administrators Building Competencies in Research — ABC Research

 The ABC Research Meeting is offered by the Office of Research Administration.
 This quarterly meeting provides important updates regarding changes to Stanford policy related to research, and to sponsor forms, systems, and requirements.

 Visit the ABC Research website for the following:

 - Subscribe to the ABC Research distribution list.

 - Please register for this meeting in the STARS training system - this helps us with set up!
 From the STARS Home, type "ABC" in the Search Catalog Field and click the [Search] button.
 When the class is returned, select "All Options" and select the activity for the next session.